Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis

+\item The dependency tracing of $\delta^2 f(g(x))$ is demonstrated by $\delta^2 (f^{-1}(f(x))) = (\delta x)^2$.
+For a reversible transformation such as matrix inversion or FFT (Fast Fourier Transformation), after a \emph{round-trip transformation} which is a forward transformation followed by a reverse transformation, the original inputs should be restored.

+\end{itemize} The dependency tracing is more than cancellation in Taylor expansion.
+For example, Sections \ref{sec: matrix} and \ref{sec: FFT} will provide examples of round-trip transformations in which a forward transformation and its reverse transformation are executed as two separate steps.

-Variance arithmetic uses dependency tracing to guarantee that the result mean and variance fit statistics.
-Dependency tracing comes with a price: variance calculation is generally more complex than value calculation, and it has narrow convergence range for the input variables.
-Dependency tracing also implies that the result of statistical Taylor expansion should not be path dependent.
+Statistical Taylor expansion employs dependency tracing to ensure that the calculated mean and variance satisfy statistics rigorously.
+Dependency tracing also implies that the results of statistical Taylor expansion must remain path-independent.
+However, dependency tracing comes at a cost: variance calculations are generally more complex than value calculations and exhibit a narrower convergence range for input variables.